 The mission of Fannie C. Williams Charter School is to achieve the highest academic success through collaboration of staff, parents, and community.

-Vision-FCWCS is a positive place to learn & grow!
-School Mascot-The Warriors School Colors-Royal Blue & White Grades Served-Pre-Kindergarten (4) through 8th Grades
+School Motto-The road to college or a career begins here at Fannie C. Williams!
+School Mascot-The Warriors School Colors-Royal Blue & White Grades Served-Pre-Kindergarten (4) - 8th Grade